tijlleenders/ZinZen-user-talk/_posts/2021-09-09-Big-tech-will-never-help-us.md

 ...crickets...

-*ZinZen provides an alternative:* social privacy-friendly Todo suggestions - by a company that chooses people over profits, enforced by law.
+*ZinZen® provides an alternative:* social privacy-friendly Todo suggestions - by a company that chooses people over profits, enforced by law.
 1. Make your goals and priorities explicit.
-2. Share them with ZinZen and others.
+2. Share them with ZinZen® and others.
 Transparency about shared goals is where trust and cooperation begins.
 3. Watch how your calendar automagically fills up with prioritized, realistic and attainable next best actions.
 4. Enjoy the moment.
 Focus.
 Play.
 Your calendar knows the way.
 5. Share what worked for you.
 Help others choose their path.